gabrielkrell/strain-rig/README.md

 4. Now that the Arduino is attached, start saving the output in the background.
 You can read from `/dev/ttyACM0` (or whatever the device is) like a normal file.
 For example:

    `cat /dev/ttyACM0 > output.txt &`
-5. You can check the latest output with `tail`:
+5. You can check the latest output with `tail`, or view a continuous feed with `tail -f`:

    `tail output.txt`
 6. You can write to the Arduino like you would any file or device.
 For example, to move up by 3cm: